 For further information on the regulated status of the 1st4sport Level 3 Award in Developing Cycle Training Instructors, please visit Ofqual’s Register of Regulated Qualifications website.

-If you are over 18 years of age, hold Bikeability Level 3, currently deliver Bikeability, and have at least three years’ continuous experience successfully delivering Bikeability and wish to become a trainer of cycle training instructors who are responsible for delivering cycle training sessions in line with the National Standard for Cycle Training, then the 1st4sport Level 3 Award in Developing Cycle Training Instructors is designed for you.
+If you are over 18 years of age, hold Bikeability Level 3, currently deliver Bikeability, and have at least two years’ continuous experience successfully delivering Bikeability and wish to become a trainer of cycle training instructors who are responsible for delivering cycle training sessions in line with the National Standard for Cycle Training, then the 1st4sport Level 3 Award in Developing Cycle Training Instructors is designed for you.

 This qualification will provide you with an opportunity to be assessed on your ability to develop cycle training instructors in line with the National Standard for Cycle Training.
 You could could progress on to the 1st4sport Level 3 Award for Tutors and Assessors in Sport, which could lead to a ‘train the trainer’ role within the National Standard for cycle training structure.
 The skills and knowledge developed through this qualification may also be used to progress to other industry-relevant qualifications in coaching sport, activity leadership, supporting PE in school sport or sports development..